lokesh-mateti/kubernetes_for_devops/kubernetes_for_devops.md

- Here’s a comprehensive tutorial on Kubernetes, covering its fundamentals, components, architecture, and practical examples:
+a comprehensive tutorial on Kubernetes, covering its fundamentals, components, architecture, and practical examples:

 ### What is Kubernetes?